thegreatshasha/ideas/smart_cam/Primary Idea.md

 * Have to compare with existing approaches.
 * Find out which companies use cctv control rooms.
 Should be a good application.
 * Add a unique identifier for each object detected like man#34591, dog#91231  https://www.youtube.com/watch?v=aG7V7_zowZU
 * What algorithms does the smart cctv use?
+Our system should at least be as good as theirs
 * If the identity mapper can further map identities
 * Discuss this idea with profs etc.
 * Does our actor recognizer work even in the night with infrared cameras?